Renunciation of U.S. citizenship must

 - Completed Loss of Citizenship Questionnaire – download the form here as a PDF; and

-- Completed Informal Loss of Citizenship Acknowledgement, which must be signed/dated and sent as a scanned document.
+- Completed Informal Loss of Citizenship Acknowledgement, which must be signed/dated.
 Download the document here as a PDF .

 - Signed statement explaining why you wish to renounce your U.S. citizenship (voluntary)